Information for Consumers - Emergency Solar Management

 For the greatest return on your investment, and to support the energy grid in times of low load, consider shifting as much energy consumption as you can to times when your solar system is generating the most – including by setting any in-built timers on appliances such as dishwashers, washing machines, and pool pumps.

 Shifting consumption will mean that you avoid the cost to import the power you need, which saves you more money than a buyback credit provides.
-This difference is due to import costs needing to account for for network capacity and connection fees, essential systems services and reserve capacity, and the higher cost to generate power during the evening peak period.
+This difference is due to import costs needing to account for network capacity and connection fees, essential systems services and reserve capacity, and the higher cost to generate power during the evening peak period.

 Will I be financially compensated if an Emergency Solar Management event occurs?